 Key considerations in view of remote working across borders now and beyond

-Since this topic is on the priority list of many Swiss companies due to a high population of cross-border workers, it is imperative that companies review their long-term strategy on how to best approach their employees from a compliance perspective as well as the employees’ reality.
-We have seen that, in the vast majority of cases over the last 5 months, the impact of remote/flexible working has been highly successful with increasing productivity and better work-life balance for the employees.
+As this topic is on the priority list of many Swiss companies due to a high population of cross-border workers, it is imperative that companies review their long-term strategy on how to best engage their employees from a compliance perspective as well as the employees’ experience.
+We have seen that, in a vast majority of cases over the last 5 months, the impact of remote/flexible working has been highly successfully with productivity increasing and employees enjoying better work-life balance.

 Income tax and payroll

-Companies must be fully aware of their cross-border population to ensure that any additional reporting requirements, local or international, are taken into account.
-Working remotely can give rise to a new host of challenges for companies, including additional payroll reporting and taxation for the employee and employer.
+It is imperative that companies are fully aware of your cross-border population to ensure that any additional reporting requirements, locally or internationally, are considered.
+Working remotely can raise a new host of challenges for companies, including additional payroll reporting and taxation exposure for the employee and employer.

 Are you tracking the number of days that your employees are working outside Switzerland?
-In order to remain subject to the social security scheme of the country where the employer is located, an employee is allowed to work <25% in the country of residence.
-This applies if the employee in question is an EU or CH national and has only one employer.
-What is your company’s strategy to handle these cases if this threshold is exceeded and are your employees aware of what happens next?
+Working <25% of workdays is permitted in the employee’s state of residence only if they have one employer and the employee is a EU or CH national.
+What is your company’s strategy to handle these cases should this threshold be reached and are your employees aware of what happens next?

-Employee activities can increase the risk of creating a permanent establishment (PE) for their employer.
-When employees work across borders for an extended period, the risk of a PE could increase and could create a corporate tax liability for the company which would result in a significant increase in costs and complexity of tax for the employer.
+Employee activities can increase the risk of creating a potential permanent establishment (PE) for their employer.
+When employees work for an extended period across borders this can increase the risk of a PE and could create a corporate tax liability for the company which would result in a significant increase in employer costs and tax complexity.

-Permits differentiate between residents, cross-border employees and even weekly commuters and therefore your employees must be fully aware of the regulations associated with their permits.
+Permits differentiate between residents, cross border employees and even weekly commuters and therefore it is imperative that your employees are fully aware of the regulations associated with their permits.

-Employment contracts are usually concluded in the country where the work is performed.
-However, depending on time spent working outside of the country of employment and the country’s specific regulations, you may be required to include additional provisions and even an additional employment contract.
-Are you familiar with the data privacy regulations across borders and how this allows you to track your employees?
+Employment contracts are usually established in the country where the work is performed.
+However, depending on time spent working outside of the country of employment and their specific regulations, you may be required to include additional legislation and even an additional employment contract.
+Do you know the data privacy regulations across borders and how this allows you to track your employees?

 Culture and leadership

-In virtual working experiences, culture will be paramount in giving employees a sense of community and ensuring well-being.
-The leadership’s development and growth will be key in driving employees in a more flexible environment, and continuing to ensure proactivity and engagement.
+Culture will be paramount in giving employees a sense of community and ensuring well-being in virtual working experiences.
+The leadership’s development and growth will be key in driving employees in a more flexible environment, continuing to ensure proactivity and engagement.

-How can your company ensure it supports more flexible ways of working?
+How can your company ensure that its support of more flexible ways of working?
 Which function is responsible for flexible working and do you have a flexible working policy in place?

 So, what is next?

-What are your company’s priorities?
-Company priorities differ according to the nature of the business, the location of employees, existing culture, and technological capability.
-Identifying your priorities will lead to building your business case for flexible cross-border working.
+What are the priorities for your company?
+Companies’ priorities differ according to the nature of the business, the location of employees, existing culture, and technological capability.
+Identifying your priorities will naturally lead to building your business case for flexible cross border working.

-For more information on how we can support you and our service offering, please click here.
+For more information on how we can support you please read the services offered here.

 For more information on the most recent Swiss taxation, social security, and immigration guidance please read our key observations.